Charles Carter (of Cleve): Career

 Carter operated several plantations using enslaved labor, and exported tobacco to England.
 Initially, he operated his father's plantations in Middlesex County, where he became an ally of fellow planter John Robinson, who represented the county for decades in the House of Burgesses and became its Speaker.
 After his father's death, Charles Carter moved north to King George County, after buying a plantation he would develop and called "Cleve".

 Carter held many local political offices, and continuously (but part-time, as was the custom) represented King George County in the House of Burgesses from 1736 until his death in 1764.
 He served alongside fellow planters Thomas Turner and Henry Turner for many years, and alongside his son Charles Carter Jr. from 1756 until his death in 1764 (although he would disinherit Charles in his 1762 will).

 The Cleve manor house Carter commissioned and built was grand, and Carter entertained many dignitaries there.
 Not only was it built of brick, it featured carved stones around its windows and doors, as well as corner quoins.
 Carter also commissioned portraits of his family and ancestors from John Hesselius and other painters.
 However, that elegance barely survived the century, for fire gutted the interior in 1800, and another fire in 1917 caused its demolition.

 Perhaps more noteworthy were Carter's winemaking efforts.
 Following a collapse in tobacco prices, and aware of that crop's high nutrient demands, Carter experimented with wine grapes, and corresponded with English wine expert Peter Wyche.
 In 1761, Wyche wrote Carter about the poor quality of American grapes and how another winemaker had failed, but offered to send Carter European vines.
 However, Carter was already managing to grow over a thousand European-derived vines on his Cleve property, as well as making palatable wine.
 Perhaps to show Wyche wrong, the following year (two years before Carter's death), Carter sent the London Society for the Encouragement of the Arts a dozen bottles of his wine, made from a blend of juices of an American grape and a white Portugal summer grape.
 The Society awarded Carter a gold medal for his effort, and in August 1763, Governor Francis Fauquier reviewed a report of several eminent men who visited Cleve and praised both the red and white wines made from European stock.
 In 1768, several years after this man's death, Virginians exported 135 gallons of wine to England, but the General Assembly's ambitious 1769 plan to hire a French winemaker to establish a vineyard east of Williamsburg failed.
-Perhaps inspired by accounts of this late planter's success, in 1771 Thomas Jefferson planted 5 grape vines sent to him by his mentor George Wythe in Albemarle County, but despite also luring Italian winewaker Philip Mazzei to Albemarle County in 1773, that winemaking experiment also failed.
+Perhaps inspired by accounts of this late planter's success, in 1771 Thomas Jefferson planted 5 grape vines sent to him by his mentor George Wythe in Albemarle County, but despite also luring Italian winemaker Filippo Mazzei to Albemarle County in 1773, that winemaking experiment also failed.